You-Gao/Blog/_life/2025-07-18-opensource.md

 # cool open-source software[^2]

-> With every new shiny software constantly shoving AI down your throat, I thought it was about time to migrate off and find alternatives to mainstream "*enterprise free*" offerings.
-> <figcaption class="blockquote-footer">me</figcaption>

 There are a lot of interesting, useful, and importantly **cool** open-source projects out there.
-Projects who don't try to shove their new AI offerings down your throat.
-Without further ado, here are some cool open-source software.

 ## qutebrowser

 ![qutebroweser](https://qutebrowser.org/doc/img/hints.png)

-[qutebrowser](https://qutebrowser.org/index.html) is a fun alternative to Chrome or any browser really.
+[qutebrowser](https://qutebrowser.org/index.html) is a fun alternative to Chrome or any browser.
 It is written using Python and "*Qt*", which is an open-source project allowing developers to write '*cross-platform apps*'.

 Anyhow, qutebrowser is just fun to use.
 Keyboard-based workflows, in general, are fun to use.
 Having a quick interface for what you want to do is good UX.
-It can be "*overkill*", akin to using a stenography keyboard to write a paper, but even in general cases it is useful.
+It can be "*overkill*", akin to using a stenography keyboard to write a paper, but even in general cases, it is useful.

 A small rabbit hole to go down: [History of Web Engines](https://eylenburg.github.io/browser_engines.htm)